-View the real-time status of your system performance, services, connections, and other system parameters.
+The system panel displays the real-time status of system performance, services, connections, and other system parameters.
 Green indicates everything is fine, orange indicates a warning, and red indicates something needs immediate attention.

-Each item is clickable, revealing additional details and graphs.
-The panel also provides helpful system and network tools you can use for troubleshooting purposes such as ping, traceroute, packet capture, command-line access, and much more.
+Each item is clickable to reveal additional details and graphs, as well as helpful system and network tools you can use for troubleshooting purposes such as ping, traceroute, packet capture, command-line access, and much more.

-You can quickly determine when your peak traffic periods are, as well as how effective your policies have been at blocking unwanted activity and traffic.
+You can quickly determine when your peak traffic periods are and how effective your policies have been at blocking unwanted activity and traffic.

-Clicking the alert will reveal details about the infected system including the host name, IP address, and source of the malicious traffic.
+The ATP widget provides an immediate indication of the presence of advanced threats on your network like botnets.
+Clicking it will reveal helpful details about the infected system, including the hostname, IP address, and source of the malicious traffic.

 Clicking the various components of this widget will take you directly to the respective setup or reporting screen.

-Clicking any of the listed reports will open a PDF view of the full report.
+Clicking any of the listed reports will open the full report, or you can choose to download a PDF version.

-The Active Policies panel right on the control center indicates exactly how many policies you have of each type and how many are unused, disabled, changed, and recently added.
+The Active Policies panel right on the control center indicates exactly how many policies you have of each type, how many are unused, disabled, changed, and recently added.

-Unused policies are a good indication of policies that may benefit from some housekeeping, since they can present potential openings or vulnerabilities in the network that are no longer required.
+Unused policies are a good indication of policies that may benefit from some housekeeping, as they can present potential openings or vulnerabilities in the network that are no longer required.